tswaters/react-form-validation/readme.md

 `Input` elements must be children of a `Form` element.
 Under the covers, this library uses context to keep track of all fields on the form and will validate all of them if the form is submitted.

 A `Validator` component is also provided which attempts to make using the api a bit easier.
 This is a container element that uses a render prop which is called with `({ error, valid, invalid, validated })`.
-This routine recursively traverses any provided props to replace `input/select/textarea` elements with the exports from this library, so it will duplicate any work on the tree that react may have done on that JSX tree up to that point.
+This routine recursively traverses any provided props to replace `input/select/textarea` elements with the exports from this library, so it will duplicate any work already done up to that point.

 ## api